CZY774/bubble_laundry/README.md

 - **Location:** Siwalankerto

 ## UML Diagram
 The project includes a detailed UML diagram to help understand the system architecture and interactions.
-The UML diagram is available in the `docs` folder of the repository.
+The UML diagram is available in the `Laundry Project ADSI_rev3` file of the repository.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the project's coding guidelines.